FuelRats/pipsqueak/README.md

 Important information about the client that can't be captured from a single message can be added using `!inject`.

 The board is not saved between restarts.

+In addition, you can also track rats assigned to a case using

+* `!assign <client nick> [rats]` - if no rat names are given, it assigns the person calling `!assign`.

+And cases can also be marked inactive using

+* `!active <client nick>` toggles the active flag on and off